 An EU Blue Card is a combined work and residence permit meant for highly skilled workers.
 Applicants must have jobs in certain professions, a university degree, or five years of professional work experience.
 Expats who work for a company outside the EU and are transferring to the Swedish branch of the company should apply for an ICT permit.
 However, this avenue only applies to employees in managerial or specialist positions.

-Requirements to Obtain a Work Visa in Sweden
+Requirements to Obtain Work Visas in Sweden

 Both employees and employers must meet certain requirements to get a work visa in Sweden.
 The requirements for employees include: